-Mediacom Phone
+Phone

-Mediacom Phone, our residential phone service, offers unlimited local, regional and long-distance calling within the United States, Puerto Rico, the U.S. Virgin Islands and Canada.
-Our phone customers are charged a monthly fee, which includes popular calling features such as Caller ID with name and number, call waiting, three-way calling and enhanced Emergency 911 dialing.
-Directory assistance and voice mail services are available for an additional charge, and international calling is available at competitive rates.
+Our residential phone service provides customers unlimited local, regional and long-distance calling throughout the United States, Puerto Rico, the U.S. Virgin Islands and Canada, together with a wide variety of popular calling features, such as Caller ID, call waiting, call forwarding, three-way calling and enhanced Emergency 911 dialing.
+We also offer directory assistance and voice mail services for an additional charge, and international calling plans are available at competitive rates.
+In 2012, residential phone revenues represented 7.4% of our total revenues.